 - Eat probiotic rich foods.
 The more good bacteria we have in our digestive tract the more easily we neutralize toxins and pathogens.
 By helping our body get rid of them quickly we avoid the need for detox efforts through the skin later.
 (New to cultured foods?
 Jenny over Nourished Kitchen has a class that can help you get started)

 - Try eliminating grains and/or dairy.
 When digestive function is compromised grains/dairy can sometimes aggravate the problem.
 You might try eliminating them to see if your skin improves.
 If it does but you’re not getting full results, check out suggestion #2.
 (Note: Raw dairy can be beneficial for healing allergies in some instances.
 It all depends on whether you have enough good bacteria in your gut to break down lactose, among other things.
 Everyone is different!)

 - Don’t over cleanse!
 Stripping skin of it’s natural oils may seem like a good idea, but it often just triggers oil production.
-Try oil cleansing instead.
+Try the oil cleansing method for acne instead.

 What did I miss??
 Leave a comment below and let me know!